-Alexa, Cortana, Google, and even Samsung's Bixby are all better than Siri.
+Alexa and Google are still better than Siri.

-Siri is so bad that even Apple decided to sideline their smart assistant when they designed the HomePod.
+Siri is so bad that even Apple sidelined their smart assistant when the HomePod was first launched.

 The main focus of a "smart "speaker is the AI inside them otherwise it's just another speaker.

 It's been proven time and time again that Siri cannot handle basic queries like other assistants can, and there haven't been enough improvement to change that.

 Siri has even been slammed by former Apple executives because of how underdeveloped she was, which is a shame since Siri was the first assistant that entered the mainstream.

 All signs point to another lackluster assistant in an otherwise beautifully designed speaker that cannot compete with the likes of Google's growing intelligence or Alexa's vast skill-set.